fancidev/euler/README.md

-# Solutions to Project Euler
 [![Build Status](https://travis-ci.org/fancidev/euler.svg?branch=master)](https://travis-ci.org/fancidev/euler)

 [Project Euler](https://projecteuler.net/) is a website that provides programming challenges to solve math problems.
 The majority of problems are related to number theory, but they also cover topics in geometry, combinatorics, game theory and even physics.

 This repository contains (1) code solutions to Project Euler problems, (2) well-documented C++ library of common routines used by the solutions, and (3) detailed analysis of selected problems.

-I worked on the problems during 2011 to 2012.
-The repository was previously hosted on [Google Code](https://code.google.com/archive/p/fun-math-problems/).
+This repository is licenced under the [MIT License](LICENSE).

 ## What's Inside

-The `src/` directory contains C++ solutions to the problems that I have solved.
+The [src](src) directory contains C++ solutions to the problems that I have solved.
 Solution to problem number `<N>` is placed in file `p<N>.cpp`.

-The `src/euler/` directory contains a C++ library of common routines used by the solutions.
+The [src/euler](src/euler) directory contains a C++ library of common routines used by the solutions.
 The library covers prime generation, modular arithmetic, and more.
 The code is well-documented in doxygen format.

 The `notes/` directory contains detailed analysis of selected (usually difficult) problems, in TeX format.
 Analysis of problem number `<N>` is placed in file `p<N>.tex`.